CJA Policy Manual

 No Payments in Excess of Amount Authorized

 As a practical matter, virtually all expert expenditures require pre-authorization by the judge.
 The judge should approve the appropriate rate of compensation and set a cap for the total expenditure authorized.
 Upon approval of funds for investigative services, experts, or other services, counsel is responsible for providing a copy of the authorization order to the service provider and communicating with the service provider to ensure that services comply with specific terms of the court order and do not exceed the amount authorized.
-An Information Sheet for Experts and Other Service Providers (.pdf) can be given to any provider; it outlines the terms of appointment and process for submitting vouchers.
+Information for Experts and Other Service Providers can be given to any provider; it outlines the terms of appointment and process for submitting vouchers.
 The CJA Supervising Attorney is not authorized to approve compensation for any claim for reimbursement of service providers which exceeds $800 and has not been preauthorized.
 Claims in excess of the $800 limit or exceeding the amount authorized by the judge will not be paid.
 The attorney will be advised of the amount which cannot be reimbursed and instructed to request additional funding authorization.
 If authorization is subsequently granted, a new voucher may be submitted for the uncompensated amount.

 Order Final Upon District Court’s Approval